2015 USL season

 The 2015 USL season was the fifth season of the United Soccer League (USL) and the first under its new name (previously the league was called USL Pro).
 This season represented a substantial expansion from 14 teams in 2014 to 24 teams in 2015, and the division of the league into two conferences.
 It is also the 29th season of third-division soccer in the United States.

 Seven Major League Soccer clubs created reserve franchises in the USL for the 2015 season, following the lead of the LA Galaxy, who had done so in 2014: FC Montreal, New York Red Bulls II, Portland Timbers 2, Real Monarchs, Seattle Sounders FC 2, Toronto FC II, and Vancouver Whitecaps FC 2.

 In 2015, the Austin Aztex, Colorado Springs Switchbacks, Saint Louis FC and Tulsa Roughnecks joined the league as expansion sides.
 The Charlotte Eagles and Dayton Dutch Lions, both original founding members of the USL, removed themselves to the Premier Development League.
 The Eagles transferred their USL rights to the new Charlotte Independence club.
-After joining MLS, Orlando City sold their USL franchise rights to Louisville City.
+After joining MLS, Orlando City SC sold their USL franchise rights to Louisville City.